WHY DIGITAL MEDIA (AND HOW)

 Going Home Pictures will work with you to choose the best style of video to compliment your organization's specific goals.
 We can implement traditional documentary storytelling techniques, high-quality graphics, or just do a simple piece with clean, animated text.
 We can provide examples from our past work to illustrate the possibilities, or if you have some example videos in mind, please don't hesitate to share with us.

 There is no standard boilerplate for this.
 It is a creative endeavor with each project having its own unique challenges and logistics.
 Typically we'll have a meeting either via phone or in person to discuss your goals and outline a rough strategy.
 We take that information to present you with a proposal containing a rough content outline, a breakdown of resources, timeline, and budget estimate.
 When concept, delivery date, and budget estimates are agreed upon, a more formal contract with firm budget and timeline is provided by GHP.
 Dependent upon the project we ask for a 30% down payment at that time with the remaining balance due upon final delivery of the video or media elements.
 In some cases we can discuss ongoing video updates or web series which would require a different approach.
 Most importantly we want to work with you to fulfill your needs, so you'll find us accessible and passionate about our work.

 Absolutely.
-You may have footage from the field where your outreach is in action, or you may have interviews from those directly affected by your organization's outreach.
+You may have footage directly from where your outreach is in action, or you may have interviews from those directly affected by your organization's outreach.
 Whichever the case may be, we can help you to make an informative, engaging piece from the raw footage regardless of how or when it was shot.
 Our first two projects with Team Rubicon involved taking amateur footage shot on a Sony handycam from their first relief missions, finding the story within it, and editing it for presentation to major donors at fundraisers and for online outlets.